-Contract #12025,
+Contract #11972,

-Term of service (month),
+Service details,

+Date(s) of service,

 Total amount due for all Services provided during the month, and

 Total amount billed to date by Contractor prior to the current invoice.

 If Contractor fails to present invoices in proper form within sixty (60) calendar days after the end of the month in which the services were rendered, Contractor waives any rights to present such invoice thereafter and to receive payment therefor.